viamrobotics/docs/docs/services/slam.md

 ### Coming Soon
-* `map_rate_sec`: A value of `map_rate_sec: 0` is currently set to disable map saving altogether.
+* `map_rate_sec`: A value of `map_rate_sec: 0` is currently (10 Oct 2022) set to disable map saving altogether.
 In the near future, Viam plans to change this behavior to enable "localization only mode".
-* The current file format used for saving images, maps, and *.yaml files is currently using this format: `2022-10-10T09_28_50.2630`.
+* The current file format used for saving images, maps, and *.yaml files is currently (10 Oct 2022) using this format: `2022-10-10T09_28_50.2630`.
 This will be changed to the RFC339 Nano time format (here: `2022-10-10T09:28:50Z26:30`) in the near future.

 ## Requirements
-In order to use the SLAM Service with your robot, the following are needed:
+Running the SLAM Service with your robot requires the following:
 1. A binary running the custom SLAM library stored in `/usr/local/bin`.
 2. Changes to the config specifiying which SLAM library is used, including library specific parameters.
 3. A data folder as it is pointed to by the config parameter `data_dir`.
 It is required to be structured as follows: